SHARE

 If you are interested in being a part of the study, July 16th is the expected date that MyChart recruitment will go live.
 After July 16th, you will be able to find information under the research section in MyChart.

-If you are interested in working with the EMSB, please reach for further information:
+If you are interested in working with SHARE at DH, please reach for further information: Harrison Hutchings

 Harrison.Hutchings@rmpds.org